Podcast: Play in new window | Download

 They finish off this episode with a conversation about future business implications because of this shut down.
 Malorie has noticed more people on the roads recently and only anticipates a 3-4 month lull in new cases, but believes it will pick back up quickly.
 Michael agrees and adds that people are getting stir crazy, and driving more recklessly than before, stating “gear up and get ready.”
 With that being said, Michael and Malorie encourage scrutiny when deciding what cases to invest in right now.
 Malorie believes small insurance companies may be less willing to pay out claims, and Michael is being very cautious with cases involving a risk retention group or a self-insured company.
 Many are currently teetering on insolvency and may not be able to pay out claims.

-This episode also covers answering legal questions for friends, “Zoom fatigue,” time management, return-to-office prep, and more.
+This podcast also covers answering legal questions for friends, “Zoom fatigue,” time management, return-to-office prep, and more.